 If you’d like to bring back the classic frosted 90s boyband look, you can’t go wrong with some contrasted blond highlights in .

 For something more updated or experimental, there is always going for subtle, blended highlights, or try out some bright, vivid colors to amplify your .

 Highlights can be achieved through selectively applying bleach or dye to sections of and keeping them in foils or plastic wrap to process for the required time.

 12. Curtain Hair with Artificial Colors

-It is difficult to get bored when there are so many bold colors to choose from in today’s non-natural hair color palette.
+It is difficult to get bored when there are so many bold colors to choose from in today’s non-natural palette.
 These can range from simple solid colors to more complex blends of multiple colors that can dramatically transform your mane into a lively piece of art.

 13. Drawing from Curtain Hair History

-Did you know that the first modern prototypical curtained hair was actually worn as far back as the late 19th century?
-If you thought curtain hair first gained popularity in the 90s, you could be redeemably right, as this was worn among other men’s haircuts in the 1890s, and under a hat during appropriate occasions.
+Did you know that the first modern prototypical was actually worn as far back as the late 19th century?
+If you thought first gained popularity in the 90s, you could be redeemably right, as this was worn among other men’s haircuts in the 1890s and under a hat during appropriate occasions.